walteryu/e63-final/99A_text_conclusion.md

 2. Can these trends help reduce average U.S. commute times?
 <br></br>
 <br></br>
 **Since vehicle count and usage are influenced by income level and location, residents with higher income or in rural areas would be target demographics to analyze driving behavior.
-Additional analysis of trip type and comparison with vehicle usage may provide additional insights into travel.**
+Additional analysis of trip type and comparison with vehicle usage may provide additional insights into changing driver behavior.**
 <br></br>
 <br></br>